symphonycms/members/README.markdown

 # Members

-- Version: 1.2
+- Version: 1.3dev
 - Author: Symphony Team
-- Release Date: 6th December 2012
+- Release Date: unreleased
 - Requirements: Symphony 2.3

 Frontend membership extension for Symphony CMS.
-This version represents `1.2` which is the first version of the Members extension to support Symphony 2.3.
+This version represents `1.3dev` which is a development build for the upcoming 1.3 release.

 ## Installation and Setup